steffenschroeder/steffen-schroeder.com/content/pages/about.md

 - Building the frontend for [Employee Central Position Management](https://blogs.sap.com/2015/03/12/the-successfactors-employee-central-position-management-feature/) and [Company Structure Overview](https://blogs.sap.com/2017/02/24/sap-successfactors-company-structure-overview/)
 - Architect for [Employee Central Position Management](https://blogs.sap.com/2015/03/12/the-successfactors-employee-central-position-management-feature/)
 - Frequent speaker at SAP internal events
-- One of the Youngest participants in the SAP Development Expert Curriculum
+- One of the youngest participants in the SAP Development Expert Curriculum
 - Consecutive highest performance ratings and nominations as _Top Talent_ / _SAP Catalyst_

 ### By night

-In my spare time, I like to contribute to Open Source Projects and learn new things.
+In my spare time, I like to contribute to Open Source projects and learn new things.
 Through the [RaspberryPi](https://www.raspberrypi.org/), I came to [Python](https://www.python.org/).
 Man, I love this language and the community.